ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 ### Backend

-Skeletor leverages Django + Python on the backend.
+Skeletor leverages Django + Python on the backend with a suite of libraries for testing.

  * We use Celery + RabbitMQ (or Redis) for asynchronous tasks like mass emails or resizing large images.
  * Pytest for testing (xdist, sugar, etc. ooo ya!)
  * Base classes for functional testing (selenium, cypress, detox)
- * All kinds of neat helpers to make running/writing tests pleasant
+ * And more helpers to make Test Driven Development easy to implement, something that saves many headaches for developers and money for clients.

 ### Frontend